Immune system: Evolution of the immune system

 It is likely that a multicomponent, adaptive immune system arose with the first vertebrates, as invertebrates do not generate lymphocytes or an antibody-based humoral response.
+Immune systems evolved in deuterostomes as shown in the cladogram.

 Many species, however, use mechanisms that appear to be precursors of these aspects of vertebrate immunity.
 Immune systems appear even in the structurally simplest forms of life, with bacteria using a unique defense mechanism, called the restriction modification system to protect themselves from viral pathogens, called bacteriophages.
-Prokaryotes (bacteria and archea) also possess acquired immunity, through a system that uses CRISPR sequences to retain fragments of the genomes of phage that they have come into contact with in the past, which allows them to block virus replication through a form of RNA interference.
+Prokaryotes (bacteria and archaea) also possess acquired immunity, through a system that uses CRISPR sequences to retain fragments of the genomes of phage that they have come into contact with in the past, which allows them to block virus replication through a form of RNA interference.
 Prokaryotes also possess other defense mechanisms.
 Offensive elements of the immune systems are also present in unicellular eukaryotes, but studies of their roles in defense are few.

 Pattern recognition receptors are proteins used by nearly all organisms to identify molecules associated with pathogens.
 Antimicrobial peptides called defensins are an evolutionarily conserved component of the innate immune response found in all animals and plants, and represent the main form of invertebrate systemic immunity.
 The complement system and phagocytic cells are also used by most forms of invertebrate life.
 Ribonucleases and the RNA interference pathway are conserved across all eukaryotes, and are thought to play a role in the immune response to viruses.

 Unlike animals, plants lack phagocytic cells, but many plant immune responses involve systemic chemical signals that are sent through a plant.
 Individual plant cells respond to molecules associated with pathogens known as pathogen-associated molecular patterns or PAMPs.
 When a part of a plant becomes infected, the plant produces a localized hypersensitive response, whereby cells at the site of infection undergo rapid apoptosis to prevent the spread of the disease to other parts of the plant.
 Systemic acquired resistance is a type of defensive response used by plants that renders the entire plant resistant to a particular infectious agent.
 RNA silencing mechanisms are particularly important in this systemic response as they can block virus replication.